 - Head indoors at the first sign of sunburn.

-We’ve all been there: You nod off at the beach, spend two minutes too long in the sun or forget to keep track of your sunscreen application.
-Moral of the story is, even if you follow the steps above, there’s no guarantee you’ll end the day sunburn-free.
+We’ve all been there: You nod off at the beach, spend a few too many minutes by the pool or forget to keep track of your sunscreen application.
+The moral of the story is: Even if you follow the steps above, there’s no guarantee you’ll end the day sunburn-free.
 Here’s what to do when you get a sunburn.

 Stay Hydrated: Inside & Out

-Whitney Bowe, MD tells HuffPost: “Bad sunburns cause a process called vasodilation, where your blood vessels dilate and you lose water from your skin very quickly.”
+Dermatologist Whitney Bowe, MD tells HuffPost: “Bad sunburns cause a process called vasodilation, where your blood vessels dilate and you lose water from your skin very quickly.”
 To counteract the drying effects of a sunburn, you should drink plenty of water and load up on hydrating fruits and vegetables like cucumber, watermelon and cantaloupe.
-Topically, you can apply a deeply hydrating serum like Eminence Organics Strawberry Rhubarb Hyaluronic Serum to replenish dehydrated skin.

 Cool Your Skin Down